jhotmann/node-rename-cli/README.md

 1. Type `npm install -g rename-cli` into your terminal or command window

 ## Adding custom replacement variables
-Whenever you run rename for the first time a file ```~/.rename/replacements.js``` is created.
-You can edit this file and add your own replacement variables **and override** the default replacements.
+Whenever you run rename for the first time a file ```~/.rename/replacements.js``` or ```C:\Users\[username]\.rename\replacements.js``` is created.
+You can edit this file and add your own replacement variables **and override** the default replacements if desired.
 The user replacements.js file contains a decent amount of documentation in it and you can check out the default [replacements.js](lib/replacements.js) file for more examples.
 If you come up with some handy replacements, feel free to submit them to be included in the defaults with a pull request or submit it as an issue.

 ## Libraries Used
 - yargs https://github.com/yargs/yargs